 Southwest Gas in Focus

-Southwest Gas (SWX) is headquartered in Las Vegas, and is in the Utilities sector.
-The stock has seen a price change of 14.12% since the start of the year.
-The natural gas company is paying out a dividend of $0.55 per share at the moment, with a dividend yield of 2.5% compared to the Utility - Gas Distribution industry's yield of 2.7% and the S&P 500's yield of 1.87%.
+Based in Las Vegas, Southwest Gas (SWX) is in the Utilities sector, and so far this year, shares have seen a price change of 17.69%.
+Currently paying a dividend of $0.55 per share, the company has a dividend yield of 2.42%.
+In comparison, the Utility - Gas Distribution industry's yield is 2.73%, while the S&P 500's yield is 1.93%.

-Looking at dividend growth, the company's current annualized dividend of $2.18 is up 6.1% from last year.
-In the past five-year period, Southwest Gas has increased its dividend 5 times on a year-over-year basis for an average annual increase of 8.77%.
+Taking a look at the company's dividend growth, its current annualized dividend of $2.18 is up 6.1% from last year.
+In the past five-year period, Southwest Gas has increased its dividend 5 times on a year-over-year basis for an average annual increase of 9.09%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Southwest Gas's current payout ratio is 58%, meaning it paid out 58% of its trailing 12-month EPS as dividend.
+Southwest Gas's current payout ratio is 58%.
+This means it paid out 58% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for SWX for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $4.02 per share, which represents a year-over-year growth rate of 9.24%.
+SWX is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $3.91 per share, representing a year-over-year earnings growth rate of 6.25%.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, SWX is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report